GULibrarySandbox/intro-text-mining-analysis-old/content/7-visualising_data.md

 The type of visualisations you can create and somwewhat governed by the types of data you are working with.

-with tabuslar data we cand generate visualisations excel spread sheets, tools such as RawGraphs and via code.
+With structured tabular data sets we can generate visualisations using tools such as; excel spread sheets, RawGraphs and computational code.

-with unstrucutred data, Voyant tools will generate easy to use visualisations, we can also use code.
+With unstrucutred data, Voyant tools will generate easy to use visualisations, we can also use code.

+For mapping data we can use tools such as <a href='https://aurin.org.au/' target=-'blank'>AURIN <a/>
 others
 Sentence.